Care Guidance

 In some situations, eating becomes physically harder.

-This may involve difficulty chewing, swallowing, or staying focused during a meal.
-Meals may take longer, or need to be adapted.
+This may involve difficulty chewing, swallowing, using cutlery, sitting comfortably, staying focused during a meal, or having enough energy to finish.
+Meals may take longer or need to be adapted.

 Rushing usually makes this worse.
 Slowing down and allowing time can make a significant difference.